tonnoz/mind-drone/README.md

 ## How to run

 1) Bind and connect your EEG device to the Blueetooth of your machine
-2) Turn Wear the EEG helmet
+2) Wear the EEG helmet and turn it on
 3) Plug in the battery to your AR Drone 2.0
 4) Connect your machine to the Wifi of the AR Drone 2.0 (open SSID)
 5) Launch from the root of the project: